-Action report 24th of January: sit-in protest at the nuke sub base: no the a new arms race, yes for direct action!
+Action report 24th of January: sit-in protest at the nuke sub base: no to a new arms race, yes for direct action!

 On 24th of January, starting at 06.45 AM,, four anti-nuclear activists blocked the traffic at the south gate of Her Majesty’s Naval Base Clyde in Faslane, Scotland.
 The base is a home for UK’s four Vanguard class nuke subs.
 Action was recorded by eco-warriors from the nearby Faslane Peace Camp, a permanent protest site dedicated to direct action and general struggling against nuclear weapons and madness alike since 1982.